-Dust mite allergies are so common that most doctors won’t even test for them, especially if you already have other common allergies, such as those to pollen or dust, but feather allergies are much less common.
+Dust mite allergies are so common that most doctors won’t even test for them, especially if you already have other common allergies, such as those to pollen or dust.
+But feather allergies are much less common.
 If you’re concerned that you may have an actual feather allergy, don’t be afraid to approach your doctor about getting a medical test.
-Allergy tests are quite simple, typically involving pricking the skin with a small sample of the suspected allergen and comparing it to a control to determine the body’s reactivity.
+Allergy tests are quite simple, typically involving pricking the skin.

-It’s important to know whether or not you have a feather allergy, as those with a true allergy can suffer symptoms when handling birds or even cleaning up bird droppings.
+It’s important to know whether or not you have a feather allergy.
+Those with a true comforter allergy can suffer symptoms when handling birds or even cleaning up bird droppings.
 Feather allergies are also more likely to impact your breathing than a dust mite allergy, making them more dangerous.
 However, if you do have a feather allergy, you doctor will also be able to help you control the symptoms with medications, including over the counter options.

 Your home should be a safe and comfortable environment where you feel at your best, so you don’t want to expose yourself to unnecessary allergens and irritants.
 For those experiencing unpleasant symptoms, the best way to determine what’s bothering you is to clean house and start over fresh.